5 DIY Pendant Light Ideas and How to Make Them Step-by-Step

 Use your hands to press and knead it thoroughly so the cement saturates the fabric completely

-Set the basketball onto a small bowl to act as a base.
+Set the basketball onto a small bowl to keep it stable.

 Set the basketball onto a small bowl